 Just as important as the rest of the items on this list is a good insurance plan.
 Income’s Motorcycle Insurance includes a 0% interest installment plan, giving you no excuse not to be insured by Singapore’s leading motor insurer.

 Income keeps their policies affordable by offering three different type of plans that ensure maximum flexibility and affordability to suit every rider and budget.
 With Income’s Comprehensive plan, the policy guarantees coverage for third party damage up to $500,000 and unlimited amount for third party injury claim and/or death.

-And to make sure every policyholder has access to the best help possible, Income even has its own 24-hour response team to assist in an accident.
-Orange Force will arrive anywhere and anytime in Singapore to provide you onsite assistance in removing accident vehicles, safety coverage from oncoming vehicles and to ensure that your interests are protected.
+And to make sure every policyholder has access to the best help possible, Income even has its own response team to assist in an accident.
+Orange Force will arrive anywhere in Singapore from 7am – 10.30pm daily to provide you onsite assistance in removing accident vehicles, safety coverage from oncoming vehicles and to ensure that your interests are protected.